nathansh/panelGroup/README.md

 # panelGroup

-panelGroup is a jQuery plugin for creating simple tabs and accordions.
+panelGroup is an accessible jQuery plugin for creating simple tabs and accordions.
 But here's the real kicker, you can turn your tabs _into_ accordions.
 The intended use of this feature is for responsive sites where tabs might become less usable at smaller screen sizes.

 ## Use